 “To be first nominated and then elected as a Director, prospective candidates must be able to demonstrate via past performance that they can make an effective contribution in achieving the Partnership vision for settlement, economy and ecology in balance,” states Peter Law.

 Through collaboration, the four Comox Valley local governments are striving for a coordinated approach to watershed-based rainwater management in the Comox Valley and across boundaries.
 There is region-wide commitment to develop Watershed Blueprints.
 Kevin Lagan’s leadership helped make this possible.
+Kevin played an important role in building credibility in the local government setting for the CAVI, Convening for Action on Vancouver Island, initiative.
+This credibility was a critical consideration in the decision to incorporate the Partnership as a not-for-profit society in November 2010.
+The City of Courtenay is a charter member.

 “The Regional Board is committed to achieving the vision that we share for watershed sustainability in our region.
 We also appreciate the leadership shown by Kate Miller in guiding the CVRD to the destination.
 Kate truly is a champion.
 She is demonstrating how benefits are flowing to this region because we collaborate with other regions,” stated Mayor Rob Hutchins, Chair of the Regional Board.